metcalf/saypi/README.md

 * Object creation limits
 * Write an example of refactoring list queries to use a read-replica
 * Server hosts its own Swagger API docs
+* Support rendering conversations as text instead of JSON?

 ## Maybe include these patterns?
 * API clients across multiple languages